The Homeless ID Project has been helping people who are homeless or experiencing extreme poverty obtain identification for over 29 years.

 - I’ve never had an Arizona ID before.
 How do I get one for the first time?

 If you’ve never had an Arizona ID, you will need to prove your identification.
-You will need to show two documents, a primary and a secondary document.
+You will need to show two documents, a primary and a secondary document (both documents can be primary but at least one primary is required).

 The MVD lists its Identification Requirements here or you can find further explanation below.